spuithori/svelte-ionic-app/README.md

 - svelte-add integration?
 - work on menu controller
 - typescript improvements here and there?
+- test ssr setup
+- compare with setupIonicReact and setupIonicVue - anything missing which is not contained in core?

 # Issues - need help
 - Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
 So no webcomponent of ion-page available for now.
 IonPage does seem to work nicely though.